SiliconLabs/wiseconnect/examples/si91x_soc/siwx917_dev_kit/readme.md

 ## Purpose/Scope

-The app starts in Wi-Fi access point (AP) mode.
-User can use their mobile device to connect to the SiWG917 dev kit's AP network and use the Simplicity Connect iOS/Android app to view the sensor data collected by the dev kit board.
+The app starts in provisioning mode over BLE.
+User can use the Simplicity Connect iOS/Android app to scan for available Wi-Fi networks, select their desired network, enter the network credential, and then transmit the credential over a secure BLE connection.

-Additionally, the app also runs a local webserver that enables provisioning of the SiWG917 device onto a Wi-Fi network.
-User can access the webserver via a browser, scan for available networks, select their desired network and enter the network credential.
-Once provisioned, the app then proceeds to bring down the AP and switches to Wi-Fi Station mode.
-The app connects to the selected network and brings up the sensor webserver.
-Users can then use their browser to view the sensor data collected by the dev kit board.
+Once provisioned, the app then connects to the selected network and brings up the sensor webserver.
+Users can then use their the Simplicity Connect iOS/Android app to view the sensor data collected by the dev kit board.

 All device activities can be observed on the serial terminal prints.
 You may use a readily available terminal program such as [Tera Term](https://teratermproject.github.io/index-en.html) or [PuTTY](https://www.putty.org/).